TomatOrg/TomatBoot/README.md

 Right now there is an example configuration for TinyCore64, simply put the `corepure64.gz` + `vmlinuz64` and it should load you into a console, of course it is a very minimal setup (unlike a normal live boot there is no actual filesystem which can contain all the programs... just the ramfs)

+### Multiboot 2 (`MB2`)
+With MB2 boot you can load any mb2 compatible kernel image.
+We have a mostly complete MB2 support and accept both ELF32/ELF64.

 ## How to